StatBiomed/TemporalVAE/README.md

 ## Latest Updates

 * v0.1 (May, 2024): Initial release.
+* v0.2 (May, 2024)

 ---

 ## Installation

-To install TemporalVAE, python 3.9 is required and follow the instruction
+To install TemporalVAE, python 3.10.9 is required and follow the instruction

 1. Install <a href="https://docs.conda.io/projects/miniconda/en/latest/" target="_blank">Miniconda3</a> if not already available.
 2. Clone this repository: